mitchelllisle/monstermash/README.md

 ```

 ## Usage
-Monstermash can generate keys, encrypt files or text with keys, and decrypt a file or text with keys
+Monstermash can generate keys, encrypt files or text with keys, and decrypt a file or text

 ### Generate Keys
 ```shell